Back to All Events

 The April 8 total solar eclipse, a high point in the current Heliophysics Big Year, was a unique opportunity for scientific research and a captivating event for the public.
 These dual aspects of the event amplified one another in eclipse-focused citizen science projects.

-While there may not be another total solar eclipse crossing our continent in the short term, there are plenty of events (the Artemis launch!, science festivals, a solstice, etc.) toward which we can apply what you’ve learned.
-We are eager to hear your thoughts.
+While there may not be another total solar eclipse crossing our continent in the short term, there are plenty of other science events (the Artemis launch, solar super storms, science festivals, a solstice, etc.) in the near future.
+These events might be made better for science and participants through citizen science projects.
+In turn, those projects might benefit from the advice shared in this event.

 Previous